Nasdanika/core/emf/readme.md

 In this case explicitly specifying the type is unnecessary and may lead to configuration errors.
 For example, in the above code snippet ``releases`` reference can contain only instances of its reference type - [Release](../../../engineering/modules/model/Release.html).

-To specify that the type of refernce elements shall be derived from the reference type or annotations instead of being supplied explicitly set ``homogenous`` nasdanika annotation details key to ``true`` on the reference.
+To specify that the type of refernce elements shall be derived from the reference type or annotations instead of being supplied explicitly set ``homogenous`` Nasdanika annotation details key to ``true`` on the reference.

 In some situations the type of reference element can be derived from the type of its configuration - string, integer, map, list, boolean, date.
-In such cases add ``reference-type`` nasdanika annotation key with a value containing a YAML map of configuration value types to element types.
+In such cases add ``reference-type`` Nasdanika annotation key with a value containing a YAML map of configuration value types to element types.

 For example: